 Freedom of movement of employees within the European Union is one of the fundamental rules of the Community.

-EU citizens are released from the obligation to obtain a permit for work in Poland.
+EU citizens are released from the obligation to obtain the work permit in Poland.

 2. Right of Residence of Citizens of EU Countries in Poland